 And this is why I, personally, do not work on a flat fee.
 You want someone that is going to get paid for their time, so that they STAY until your project is finished!

 What Happens Instead: Hourly pricing ensures your editor can give your project the time it needs without financial stress.
+Ok to ask for an estimated number of hours - but it should be clear what stage of the project your editor is on, and how close or far your video is to being completed.

 PART 2: THE RIGHT APPROACH (What to Do Instead)